-Сourse "Language of Scientific Writing: From Learning to Individual Production"
+Сourse "Language of Research Writing: From Learning to Individual Production" (online)

-Participants are expected to write drafts of their articles, that is why the prerequisite for the course is to have a research project in progress.
+The course will combine online sessions and autonomous study using an online tutorial on academic writing.
+Participants are expected to write drafts of their articles; therefore, a prerequisite for participation in the course is a research project in progress.

-Trainer: Vera A. Dugartsyrenova, an Associate Professor at the HSE Faculty of World Economy and International Affairs.
+Trainer: Vera Dugartsyrenova, an Associate Professor at the HSE Department of World Economy and International Affairs.
 Her research interests include English for Specific and Academic Purposes, blended and distance language learning, academic writing, and intercultural communication.
-She has designed and taught a variety of EAP (English for Academic Purposes) and ESP (English for Specific Purposes) courses to students majoring in linguistics and intercultural communication, mathematics and psychology, academic writing courses for economics, political science students, as well as blended and online professional development courses for language teachers.
+She has designed and taught a variety of EAP (English for Academic Purposes) and ESP (English for Specific Purposes) courses to students majoring in linguistics and intercultural communication, mathematics and psychology, academic writing courses for economics, political science, and Asian studies students, as well as blended and online professional development courses for language teachers.

 Format: online via Zoom